barcode16/Getting_And_Cleaning_Data/Codebook.md

 * mean(): Mean value
 * std(): Standard deviation

 Variable names have been derived using the format:

 Signal type + "mean" or "std", suffixed by X, Y or Z where appropriate to represent the axis of movement.

+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable:

+gravityMean-XYZ
+tBodyAccMean
+tBodyAccJerkMean
+tBodyGyroMean
+tBodyGyroJerkMean

 The final variables in the tidy data set represent the average values of the corresponding signal means and standard deviations.
 In full, these variables are: